 3. Hydration

-You certainly do not need high hydration to achieve open-crumb I used to think I need at least 80% and above to be able to get open crumbs.
+You certainly do not need high hydration to achieve open I used to think I needed at least 80% and above to be able to get open crumbs.
 Dough hydration between 70-80% is enough to achieve open crumbs with proper techniques and other elements mentioned

 4. Temperature control